Call 24/7.

-Here is a list of methadone clinics in Hancock County, IN.
-Get immediate methadone treatment in Hancock County from a local and trusted Methadone clinic.
-Find medication-assisted treatment options in Hancock County, Indiana from one of the treatment centers below.
+Here is a list of methadone clinics and addiction treatment centers in Hancock County, IN.
+Find immediate methadone treatment in Hancock County by looking through the local treatment centers below.
+Find medication-assisted treatment options in Hancock County, Indiana.

 Call (877) 855-0765 for 24/7 help with treatment.

-Families First Families First Indiana Inc is a methadone treatment facility in Hancock County, Indiana.
+Families First Families First Indiana Inc is a methadone clinic in Hancock County, IN.
 It is situated at 13 North State Street, Suite 141, 46140 zip.
-Families First Families First Indiana Inc provides regular outpatient treatment, outpatient treatment and intensive outpatient treatment.
-Other than methadone treatment, Families First Families First Indiana Inc offers hepatitis education, counseling and support, marital/couples counseling and family counseling.
-Families First Families First Indiana Inc provides medication assisted services to men and women.
+Families First Families First Indiana Inc provides outpatient treatment, regular outpatient treatment and intensive outpatient treatment.
+Other than methadone treatment, Families First Families First Indiana Inc offers family counseling, hepatitis education, counseling and support and individual counseling.
+Families First Families First Indiana Inc provides medication assisted services to women and men.

-Groups Recover Together is a methadone addiction treatment center in Hancock County, Indiana.
-It is located at 147 Green Meadows Drive, Suite 2, 46140 zip.
-Groups Recover Together provides outpatient methadone/buprenorphine or naltrexone treatment, intensive outpatient treatment and regular outpatient treatment.
-Groups Recover Together provides suboxone prescription and buprenorphine maintenance.
-Other than methadone treatment, Groups Recover Together offers family counseling, health education services and HIV and AIDS education, support and counseling.
-Groups Recover Together provides medication-assisted treatment to men and women.
+Groups Recover Together is a methadone clinic in Hancock County, IN.
+It is situated at 147 Green Meadows Drive, Suite 2, 46140 zip.
+Groups Recover Together provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and intensive outpatient treatment.
+Groups Recover Together provides buprenorphine maintenance and suboxone prescription.
+Other than methadone treatment, Groups Recover Together offers substance use education, HIV and AIDS education, support and counseling and family counseling.
+Groups Recover Together provides medication assisted services to women and men.

 Treatment at a suboxone clinic in Hancock County is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.